Universal Cash Transfers and Labor Market Outcomes

 Date Written: March 21, 2019

-One major criticism of Universal Basic Income (UBI) is that unconditional cash transfers discourage recipients from working.
+One major criticism of universal basic income is that unconditional cash transfers discourage recipients from working.
 We estimate the causal effects of a universal cash transfer on short-run labor market activity by exploiting the timing and variation of a long-running unconditional and universal transfer: Alaska's Permanent Fund Dividend.
-We find evidence of both a positive labor demand and negative labor supply response to the transfers.
-Altogether, a $1,000 increase in the per-person disbursement leads to a 0.2% labor-market contraction on an annual basis, suggesting that concerns over adverse labor market impacts from modest universal transfers may be overstated.
+We find evidence of both a positive labor demand and negative labor supply response to the transfers, document important heterogeneity across workers, and provide a set of placebo tests supporting our main results.
+Altogether, a $1,000 increase in the per-person disbursement leads to a 0.2% labor market contraction on an annual basis.

 JEL Classification: J2, H24, I38, H53